hajelav/programs/graph/couchbase/README.txt

 		   - If the graphs has millions of nodes, then using recursion would BOMB the code.(basically stack overflow).
 This should be clarified right at the design phase.
-If we know in advance there there is no limit to the number of nodes, then we have to go with application level stacks instead of recursion.
+If we know in advance that there is no limit to the number of nodes, then we have to go with application level stacks instead of recursion.
 		   - error checking with meaningful error messages.